 Criteria for Professional Teacher Education Program Acceptance

 The Elementary Education program at WCSU is rigorous and not all candidates applying for professional program admission are accepted.
-Students seeking admission to WCSU’s elementary education certification programs must have completed and met the following criteria:
+Candidates seeking admission to WCSU’s elementary education certification programs must have completed and met the following criteria:

 - Present at least a 3.0 cumulative average (subject to change based on state mandates) for undergraduate courses taken prior to professional program acceptance (approximately 90 credits and reflecting courses in progress).
 All work done both at WCSU and other colleges will be considered in the computation of the cumulative grade point average.
-Note: Students with less than a cumulative 3.0 GPA (subject to change based on state mandates) will not be admitted to or retained in the program.
+Note: Candidates with less than a cumulative 3.0 GPA (subject to change based on state mandates) will not be admitted to or retained in the program.

 - HPX 215 Health Issues in the Schools (Grades PK-12)